 COVID-19 case numbers

-We use the daily case numbers for each county from the COVID-19 Surveillance Dashboard produced by University of Virginia [16], the COVID-19 Dashboard produced by John Hopkins University [17], and COVID-19 maps and county-level dataset produced by USAFacts [16].
-The data include all county-equivalents’ confirmed cases in the US for every day.
+We use the daily case numbers for each county from COVID-19 maps and county-level dataset produced by USAFacts [16].
+The data include all county-equivalents’ confirmed cases in the US on a daily basis.
 To find the linkage between the case numbers and the demand decrease, we geocoded each transit system to its corresponding county-equivalent.

-Logistic model for daily transit demand change
+Logistic function for daily transit demand change

-Fig 1 Based on a visual examination of the data, we note a pattern of stable demand before the COVID-19 crisis, a period of decline, followed by re-stabilization at a lower demand level.
+Fig 1 shows the varying temporal pattern of all US systems’ average transit demand from Feb 15th to May 10th.
+We see a pattern of stable demand before the COVID-19 crisis, a period of decline, followed by re-stabilization at a lower demand level.
 This is a pattern described well as a logistic (anti-) growth process, expressed using a logistic or sigmoid function: